GeorgeSchiro/GetCert2/README.md

     testing.
 Once testing is complete, set this switch False to report errors only.

-    Note: "non-interactive mode" means the -Auto switch is set (see above).
+    Note: 'non-interactive mode' means the -Auto switch is set (see above).
           This switch is ignored when -UseStandAloneMode=True.

 -ShowProfile=False